 From 1993 through 2010, Trevor Hoffman recorded 601 career saves.
 That was briefly a major-league record until Mariano Rivera surpassed him in 2011.
 Through the 2017 season, nobody else had as many as 500 — or will get there soon.

 There is something to be said for such a reliable closer.
 Hoffman converted nearly 89 percent of his saves over the course of his 18-year career, ranking third out of the 50 closers with the most saves, behind only Rivera and Joe Nathan.

 Hoffman's life story is truly an inspiring one.
 Trevor William Hoffman was born on October 13, 1967 in Bellflower, California.
 As an infant of only six weeks, he had to have a kidney removed because of an arterial blockage.
 Because of this, Hoffman was unable to participate in certain sports that he was interested in as a kid, like wrestling and football.
-Today, Hoffman does a lot of charity work to help kids with similar kidney diseases.
-In 2005, these efforts were a big factor in his winning the Hutch Award, presented annually to the baseball player best displaying “honor, courage and dedication to baseball both on and off the field.”1
+Now, Hoffman does a lot of charity work to help kids with similar kidney diseases.
+In 2005, these efforts were a big factor in winning the Hutch Award, presented annually to the baseball player best displaying “honor, courage and dedication to baseball both on and off the field.”1

 From the limited athletic options left available to him, Hoffman decided to try baseball.
 He was introduced to the game early by his father.
 In addition to working at the post office, Ed Hoffman was an usher at California Angels games, and he would often bring young Trevor along to see the team play.
 Trevor’s mother, Mikki, was a ballerina.
 She and Ed met in her homeland, England.
 Ed was originally a singer, and he continued to pursue his musical career for some years until he decided to quit traveling and stay with his family.
 At Anaheim Stadium, he became known as “The Singing Usher” — he performed the national anthem before games on various occasions.2